-Learners who meet the entry requirements may choose to take a combination of L3 HSC qualifications thereby completing the equivalent of one, two or three A levels within the department:
+Learners who meet the entry requirements may choose to take a combination of L3 HSC qualifications thereby

-- A level HSC pathway suitability higher education. - Certificate in HSC equivalent to 1 A Level pathway suitability - HSC workplace. - A level HSC + Certificate in HSC (no work placement) - equivalent to 2 A Levels - pathway suitability HE or workplace. - Certificate in HSC + Diploma in HSC (includes work experience placement) - pathway suitability HSC workplace. - A level HSC + Certificate in HSC + Diploma in HSC (includes work experience placement) - pathway suitability HE or HSC workplace.
+- A level HSC pathway suitability - higher education. - Certificate in HSC equivalent to 1 A Level pathway suitability - HSC - A level HSC + Certificate in HSC (no work placement) - equivalent to 2 A Levels - pathway suitability HE or workplace. - Certificate in HSC + Diploma in HSC (includes work experience placement) - pathway suitability HSC workplace. - A level HSC + Certificate in HSC + Diploma in HSC (includes work experience placement) - pathway suitability HE or HSC workplace.